History of the Democratic Party (United States): Presidency of Martin Van Buren (1837–1841)

 The Presidency of Martin Van Buren was hobbled by a long economic depression called the Panic of 1837.
 The presidency promoted hard money based on gold and silver, an independent federal treasury, a reduced role for the government in the economy, and a liberal policy for the sale of public lands to encourage settlement; they opposed high tariffs to encourage industry.
 The Jackson policies were kept, such as Indian removal and the Trail of Tears.
 Van Buren personally disliked slavery but he kept the slaveholder's rights intact.
 Nevertheless, he was distrusted across the South.

-The 1840 Democratic convention was the first at which the party adopted a platform.
+The 1840 Democratic National Convention was the first at which the party adopted a platform.
 Delegates reaffirmed their belief that the Constitution was the primary guide for each state's political affairs.
 To them, this meant that all roles of the federal government not specifically defined fell to each respective state government, including such responsibilities as debt created by local projects.
 Decentralized power and states' rights pervaded each and every resolution adopted at the convention, including those on slavery, taxes, and the possibility of a central bank.
 Regarding slavery, the Convention adopted the following resolution:Resolved, That congress has no power under the Constitution, to interfere with or control the domestic institutions of the several states, and that such states are the sole and proper judges of every thing appertaining to their own affairs, not prohibited by the Constitution: that all efforts of the abolitionists or others, made to induce congress to interfere with questions of slavery, or to take incipient steps in relation thereto, are calculated to lead to the most alarming and dangerous consequences, and that all such efforts have an inevitable tendency to diminish the happiness of the people, and endanger the stability and permanency of the Union, and ought not to be countenanced by any friend to our political institutions.